capiaas/potree-docs/docs/source/Contents/Webinterface.rst

 |pictool| **Measurement Tools**

-Measurements are performed by use of left click on the mouse on the desired position and right click is needed to terminate the process.Measurement can also be found under the tools section in the sidebar.
+Measurements are performed by use of left click on the mouse on the desired position and right click is needed to terminate the process.
+Measurement can also be found under the tools section in the sidebar.

 Angle
 ------------------------